 For any repair operations, modifications or maintenances, it is recommended to contact the nearest Technical Service Center or Lincoln Electric.
-Repairs and modifications performed by unauthorized service or personnel will cause, that the manufacturer's warranty will be lost.
+Repairs and modifications performed by unauthorized service or personnel will cause, that the manufacturer's warranty will become null and void.